noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 ### notations

-- TODO: need to exact all notations and list them here
+- TODO: need to extract all notations and list them here

 - at a high level each represent the same idea across diagrams